How do I Treat Frizz & Flyaways?

 Curly

-If you notice frizz and flyaways in your curls then you’ll need to use care products with hydrating properties.
+If you notice frizz and flyaways in your curly hair then you’ll need to use care products with hydrating properties.
 Why?
 Frizzy curls often equal dry curls.
 These include oils (ideally silicone-free), moisturising shampoos and leave-in sprays.
 Make sure you also perform a deep conditioning mask every two weeks.
 Not only will this reduce further damage, but it will also leave your curls defined and frizz-free.
 Read more

 Coiled